-607.19 DELEGATION
+7.18 DELEGATION

-With the consent of the Board of Directors or the respective division Vice-Chair, a committee or subcommittee Chair or coordinator may delegate a portion of their powers or duties to another officer of Hawaiian Swimming, or to another committee, or subcommittee or coordinator.
-Notwithstanding any deletion, the ultimate responsibility for the delegated duties and obligations shall remain with the delegator.
+With the consent of the Board of Directors or the respective division chair, a committee chair or a coordinator may delegate a portion of their powers or duties to another officer of HISI, or to another committee, or subcommittee or coordinator.
+Notwithstanding any delegation, the ultimate responsibility for the delegated duties and obligations shall remain with the delegator.

 7.19 APPLICATION TO COMMITTEES AND ADMINISTRATIVE REVIEW BOARD - Sections 7.5 through 7.18 shall apply to all committees, unless otherwise provided in these Bylaws, in the resolution creating the committee or in the XXSI Policies and Procedures.
 These provisions shall also apply to Administrative Review Board meetings but shall not apply to its hearings or deliberations.

-607.20 APPLICATION TO EXECUTIVE AND NOMINATING COMMITTEES AND BOARD OF REVIEW
+7.19 APPLICATION TO COMMITTEES AND ADMINISTRATIVE REVIEW BOARD

-Sections 607.5 through 607.16 shall apply to the Executive Committee, the Nominating Committee and any other committee of the Board of Directors or the House of Delegates, unless otherwise provided in these Bylaws, in the resolution creating the committee or in the Hawaiian Swimming Policies and Procedures Manual.
-These provisions shall also apply to Board of Review meetings, but shall not apply to its hearings or deliberations.
+Sections 7.5 through 7.18 shall apply to all committees, unless otherwise provided in these Bylaws, in the resolution creating the committee or in the HISI Policies and Procedures Manual.
+These provisions shall also apply to Administrative Review Board meetings, but shall not apply to its hearings or deliberations.

 ARTICLE 8